Meet the Team

 Global Leader for Climate Change and Resilience Platform (CCRP)

 The Hague, Netherlands

-Inge brings experience working on climate change and resilience, from both the INGO and governmental perspective.
-In recent years, she led the Green Livelihoods Alliance working with over 60 partners in 9 countries from the Global South.
-Inge also worked in gender equality and was closely involved in the climate negotiations at COP13, 14 and 15 as a policy advisor on behalf of the ACT Alliance.
-Inge has a background in development studies; she spent her early career working on healthcare projects in Mozambique and working for CARE in Angola on gender equality and food and nutrition security.
+Inge is leading and coordinating the integration of climate change and resilience across CARE’s development and humanitarian work.
+She brings experience working on climate change and resilience, from both the INGO and governmental perspective.
+In recent years, she led the Green Livelihoods Alliance working with civil society organizations in nine countries from the Global South.
+Inge also worked in gender equality for the ILO and was closely involved in the climate negotiations at COP13-15 as a policy advisor on behalf of the ACT Alliance.
+Inge has a background in development studies; she spent her early career working for CARE in Angola on gender equality and food and nutrition security.

 Global Policy Lead on Climate Change and Resilience

 Sven is responsible for developing and coordinating CARE’s advocacy and policy work relating to climate change (particularly in regard to global UN climate change policy processes), assisting country offices in climate-related advocacy as well as considering climate change in CARE’s overall advocacy work.
 Key areas of work include adaptation, loss and damage, climate finance (including the Adaptation Fund and the Green Climate Fund).

 Sven has been the co-chair of the Climate Action Network International’s adaptation working group since 2008 and co-chair of the German Association of Development NGOs (VENRO)’s climate change working group since 2009.
 Sven holds a German diploma in geography, environmental economics and political sciences.